awsdocs/elb-application-load-balancers-user-guide/doc_source/create-https-listener.md

 ## Update the Security Policy<a name="update-security-policy"></a>

 When you create an HTTPS listener, you can select the security policy that meets your needs\.
 When a new security policy is added, you can update your HTTPS listener to use the new security policy\.
-Note that Application Load Balancers do not support custom security policies\.
+Application Load Balancers do not support custom security policies\.

 **To update the security policy using the console**